tw4dl/continuum-sample-apps/mysql-ha/README.md

 The Continuum CLI 'apc' must be installed on your system.
 The scripts below need to be run on a unix system, or a system that emulates the bourne shell.

+### Shortcut:

+The `setup.sh` script executes the following steps in order.
+It may be easier to follow along if you execute them each by hand.

 ## Create a pair of MySQL servers

 This script will start two capsules, install mysql 5.6, and prepare the two capsules for performing a master-slave replication: